 - Condos – It’s easy to see that Toronto has a lot of condos, and many of them are owned by investors who rent them out.
 Renting a condo allows you to take advantage of some of the city’s best locations, and many of them have amenities like gyms, pools, concierge services and party rooms, and they’re usually close to TTC transit.
 If you decide to rent a condo, you’ll be renting directly from the suite owner, but will be required to abide by the condominium’s rules.

-How and Where to Look for a Toronto Rental
+How and Where to Look for Toronto Rentals

 There are two main ways to look for a rental in Toronto: on your own, or with the help of a real estate agent.